 Both the University of Aberdeen and Queen’s University Belfast have an active science outreach programme operating at all levels and are engaged in local, national and international science dissemination events.
 QUADRAT students benefit from a range of platforms and support available on engaging the public with their research.

-The Graduate School at Queen’s University Belfast is a Chartered Management Institute accrediting centre.
+The Graduate School at Queen’s University Belfast is a Chartered Management Institute (CMI) accrediting centre.
 This allows QUADRAT research students to complete a level 7 Certificate in Strategic Management and Leadership which helps give the authority and skills to translate research, external drivers and organisational strategy into transformative change.
+The qualification is designed to enhance and improve leadership and management skills in the postgraduate population preparing them for the workplace.
+It is an accredited award which recognises that the learner has undergone significant personal and professional development in strategic leadership at a postgraduate level.

 This high profile engagement and showcase event brings together students, supervisory staff and representatives from partners.
 It allows our students to consider the broader relevance of their work and added value that can be gained from considering the wider sociological, economic and political contexts of their research.